Critter Science

 But wait, there’s still more on the prairie dog!

 11.)
-This rodent is capable of surviving in 100° F weather or -35° F temperatures.
+This rodent is capable of surviving in 100° F heat or -35° F cold.
 They can also be found at elevations of 2,000 – 10,000 feet.

 12.)
 Contrary to popular belief, they are not mas-producing rodents at all.
 In fact, their mating season comes but once a year and lasts for just 1 hour!

 13.)
-Females have 3 – 8 pups each year and most will perish due to plague, predation, or extermination.
+Females have 3 – 8 pups each year and most will perish due to the plague, predation, or extermination.

 14.)
 All 5 known species belong to the squirrel family.